higrys/airflow/TESTING.rst

 * **System tests** are automatic tests that use external systems like Google Cloud Platform.
 These tests are intended for an end-to-end DAG execution.
-  The tests can be executed on both.
+  The tests can be executed on both current version of Apache Airflow and any of the older versions from 1.10.* series.

 This document is about running python tests, before the tests are run we also use `static code checks <STATIC_CODE_CHECKS.rst>`__ which allow to catch typical errors in code